nginxinc/nginx-openshift-router/docs/configuration.md

-# NGINX Plus Router Configuration
+# The NGINX Router Configuration

-NGINX Plus Router can be customized using environment variables or annotations.
+The NGINX Router can be customized using environment variables or annotations.

 ## Environment Variables

-NGINX Plus Router supports the majority of the standard Router environment variables, described in [this document](https://docs.openshift.org/latest/architecture/networking/routes.html#env-variables).
+The NGINX Router supports the majority of the standard Router environment variables, described in [this document](https://docs.okd.io/latest/architecture/networking/routes.html#router-environment-variables).

-The NGINX Plus Router supports the following standard Router environment variables:
+The NGINX Router supports the following standard Router environment variables:
 * `DEFAULT_CERTIFICATE`
 * `EXTENDED_VALIDATION`
 * `NAMESPACE_LABELS`